fabiofranchino/blog/_log/2019-09-15-two-ways-to-include-markdown-in-nuxt-project.md

 tags: [log]
 ---

 Today I've learned how to include quickly markdown content in a Nuxt project.
 There are mainly two ways.

-Today I've learned how to include quickly markdown content in a Nuxt project.
-There are mainly two ways.